leipzig/asciiruler/README.md

-# asciiruler: Render an ascii ruler
+# asciiruler: Render an ASCII Ruler

 ## Description

-An ascii ruler is for measuring text and is especially useful for sequence analysis.
-Methods `asciiruler` to create ascii rulers and `genbank_seqblock` to create "GenBank sequence blocks", known for their distinctive column-structure, are provided.
+An ASCII ruler is for measuring text and is especially useful for sequence analysis.
+Methods `asciiruler` to create ASCII rulers and `genbank_seqblock` to create "GenBank sequence blocks", known for their distinctive column-structure, are provided.

 ## Usage